Business Phone Services

 - Communication & Collaboration tools – enabling teams to engage through talk, text, video, and file share.

 - Mobile Security – providing the balance between productivity and security to ensure your data remains safe.

 Which communication options are available to me?

 Gone are the days of chocolate or vanilla business phone options.
 Today, businesses have a myriad of options that include both cloud, VoIP, On-Premise and everything in between.
-To make it easier to understand, we will look at each type of system and provide a rationale for why certain of business might consider each option.
+To make it easier to understand, we will look at each type of system and provide a rationale for why certain businesses might consider each option.

 VoIP Phone Systems

 A VoIP phone system is a system that connects the main business phone number to a mobile or home phone.
 It immediately allows businesses with employees to work from locations other than the company's office.
-It also gives remote workers access to a variety of phone system features that standalone mobile and home phones don't offer such as call-forwarding, applications, automated receptionists, voicemail, call screening and online faxing.
-VoIP phone system are often preferred by companies with just a handful of employees and represent significant savings to the business in overhead costs while providing some of the same rich-feature sets that come with a business phone system.
+It also gives remote workers access to a variety of phone system features that standalone mobile and home phones don't offer such as call-forwarding, applications, automated receptionists, voicemail, call screening, and online faxing.
+VoIP phone system is often preferred by companies with just a handful of employees and represents significant savings to the business in overhead costs while providing some of the same rich-feature sets that come with a business phone system.

 Cloud-based (Hosted) Phone System

 With a cloud-based phone system, there is no PBX hardware or dial-tone service to purchase and maintain.
 Your entire phone system is hosted in the cloud via an internet connection provided by your service provider who also houses, maintains and updates all of the hardware and updates for you.
 The cloud allows growing businesses to easily add new lines and provides quick access to new features.